Teaching Reading Fluency in Structured Literacy

 Fluency + Reading Disabilities

-Students with dyslexia or related learning disabilities struggle with:
+Students with dyslexia or related learning disabilities often struggle with:

 • Accuracy (decoding, applying phonics consistently).